bcgov/bcdc2bcdc/docs/transformationConfig.md

     they do not exist in the source object they get populated with these default values.

-* **stringified_fields:** A simple list of the properties associated with an object type that should be "stringified" before they are sent to the api for either an update / add.
-Currently only supports a simple struct of one dimension list.

 * **data_type_enforcement:** Describes the strict types that a fields must comply with.
 If the field is None / Null then will modify the type of the field so that it matches the expected type.